AsifTalukder/chalkboard/README.md

 - [`roster.html`](https://github.com/AsifTalukder/chalkboard/blob/main/Deliverable_2/roaster.html) : From this page a instructor can see the students name of a particular course.
 And inquire their grades.
 - [`faculty.html`](https://github.com/AsifTalukder/chalkboard/blob/main/Deliverable_2/faculty.html) : From this page the instructor can add and delete a course.
 And search an existing cours
 - [`admin.html`](https://github.com/AsifTalukder/chalkboard/blob/main/Deliverable_3/frontend/admin.html) : This is for the admin to go thorugh all students and instructors information.

+## Used platforms for the Final Deliverable
+- MongoDB as database
+- Mongoose for quering
+- bcrypt for password hashing (We are giving plain password but database keeps as hashed)
+- Node.js and Express.js(node.js framework) used for backend
+- HTML, CSS and bootstrap used for front backend
+- Website hosted on Heroku

 ## The task have done for D3